Should I Wait To File A Personal Injury Claim Until The Courts Are Fully Open And Operational?

 I often have that conversation with clients and advise them if they could possibly borrow some money from a friend or a relative to hold them over.
 If it’s someone who wants to have a lien on the files so that they’ll be protected when we do settle, we can do that.
 I recently did that for a client last week.
 They were able to borrow a few thousand dollars to hold them over.
 That will really help them because they have a surgical case that can yield a low six-figures.
 They’ll be in a better position than having to settle for much less early on.

 I don’t think it’s different with COVID other than it’s another factor that might make this type of calculation more common.
 The bottom-line is the same.
 If you can hang in there and get a 100 cents on the dollar, then you’ll be much better off than taking 50 cents on the dollar.

 I’m Worried I Can’t Afford A Personal Injury Attorney Due To Economic Losses From COVID And My Injuries.
 Should I Wait To Hire An Attorney?

 Our firm, as well as most injury attorneys, are not paid hourly for our efforts.
 I am paid a contingent fee of one-third of the net settlement.
 That means that you don’t have to go through your wallet or purse to pay me.
 When we take a case, we do so because we think it’s a good case.
 We believe in you and your case.
 Therefore, we will fight for you.
 We’ll get paid at the end.
 We’ll be partners in this.
 It doesn’t matter if you’re a multi-millionaire or someone who is scrapping to get soda money.
 It works the same for everybody.

-For more information on Personal Injury Claims During COVID In New York,, a free consultation is your next best step.
+For more information on Personal Injury Claims During COVID In New York, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (845) 208-2444 today.